secondubly/FutabaBot/README.md

 1. [Create a discord application][discord_app_getting_started] and be sure to note down your application token.
 2. In the `src/` directory, copy the existing `.env.development` and rename it to `.env.development.local` file (**IMPORTANT:** The existing `.gitignore` rules should prevent this file from being committed but make sure not to commit any sensitive information!)
-3. Fill out the empty fields with the appropriate information, namely the Discord IDs of the bot owners and your discord application token.
+3. Fill out the empty fields with the appropriate information, namely the Discord IDs of the bot owners and your discord application token. (**IMPORTANT:** Make sure to change the `postgres` section of the database url in `DATABASE_URL` to `localhost`)
 4. Run `npm install`
 5. From the bot parent directory, run `npm run prisma dev migrate dev`
 6. You can run the bot now in two ways:
-    - If you wish to watch the repository files and automatically restart the bot when any are changed, execute `npm run watch:start`
+    - If you wish to watch the repository files and automatically restart the bot when any are changed, run `npm run watch:start`
-    - If you wish to just run the bot, execute `npm run dev`
+    - If you wish to just run the bot, run `npm run dev`

 ### Production